Removing chambers in Bruhat-Tits buildings: The Haagerup property for buildings with chambers missing

 For $e'\in E_{n+1}'(e)$ let $f_{e'}$ be the face of $X$ containing $e'$ and $p_{e'}\in \del f_{e'}$ be the point opposite to $e$ in the direction $e'$.
 We let

 and define $U_t^{n+1}$ as the geodesic closure of $E_{n+1}$.
 It is easily checked that $U_t^{n+1}$ is a geodesic tree with boundary $E_{n+1}$ and such that $U_t^{n+1}=U_t^n\cup E_t^{n+1}$.
 We let

 By construction, $U_t$ is a geodesic tree.
-Its footprint on faces is either empty or as represented on Fig. \ref{fig:wall}.
+Its footprint on faces is either empty or as represented on Fig.\ \ref{fig:wall}.

 \begin{lemma} Let $\Delta$ be a totally geodesic triangle of $X$.
-Assume that the intersection of $U_t$ and $\Delta$ contains contains a non empty open segment of $U_t$.
+Assume that the intersection of $U_t$ and $\Delta$ contains contains a nonempty open segment of $U_t$.
 Then the two end points of the segment $\Delta\cap U_t$ are contained in the boundary of $\Delta$. \end{lemma}

-\begin{proof} Let $I=\Delta\cap U_t$, so that by assumption $I$ is a closed geodesic segment with non empty interior, say $I=[p,q]$.
+\begin{proof} Let $I=\Delta\cap U_t$, so that by assumption $I$ is a closed geodesic segment with nonempty interior, say $I=[p,q]$.
 We must show that both $p$ and $q$ belong to the boundary of $\Delta$.
 So let us assume for instance that $p$ is interior to $\Delta$ (the other case being similar).

 By construction of $U_t$ we have either that $p$ belongs to an open edge of $X$, or that $p$ is a vertex of $X$.
 In the first case, the link at $p$ is a reunion of edges of length $\pi$.
 Therefore, if $p$ is interior to $\Delta$, then $\Delta$ is flat at $p$ and corresponds to a circle of length $2\pi$ in $L_p$.
 The point on this circle at distance $\pi$ from the point corresponding to $I$ in $L_p$ projects to a point $p'$ in $\Delta$, $p'\neq p$.
 But then by construction, $p'\in U_t$ and this contradicts the fact that $I=\Delta\cap U_t$.